 692.01.01 GENERAL

-This section specifies the requirements for cleaning of the sewers and sewer structures prior to CCTV inspection, quality assurance inspection, and rehabilitation.
+This section specifies the requirements for cleaning of the sewers and sewer structures prior to video inspection, quality assurance inspection, and rehabilitation.

 692.01.02 REQUIREMENTS

 The work to be done under this Contract consists of furnishing all labor and equipment to remove and dispose of the accumulated sediments and clean the sewers and sewer structures as specified.